Frequently Asked Questions

 We await somebody to test VARK's reliability by following a group of users through several months or years.
 Any offers?

-That is true, in the same way that knowing you have a disease does not cure the disease or weighing yourself does not fix obesity.
+The statement is true, in the same way that knowing you have a disease does not cure the disease or weighing yourself does not fix obesity.
 It is the next step that is important - When people make changes to their learning, based on their VARK preferences, their learning will be enhanced.
 They do this by using strategies that align with their preferences.
 It is what you do after you learn your preferences that has the potential to make a difference.

 © copyright 2001 - 2011 Neil Fleming